-Looking for the best Italian restaurant on Hilton Head Island?
+Looking for two great Italian restaurants on Hilton Head Island?
 Pomodori, 1 New Orleans Road, will not disappoint.
 Family-owned and operated, Pomodori combines classic dishes from Grandma Capuzello’s kitchen with the chef’s culinary education in Calabria, Italy.
 Wondering what all the fuss is about?
 After all, it’s just Italian.
 Well, no – it’s Chef Amanda Cifaldi’s Italian cuisine.
 This means homemade gnocchi and tagliatelle made on the premises.
 It also means each delicious dish you order is custom made and super fresh.
 Buon appetite!

 Authentic Amazing Italian Rolled Eggplant